 For proposed major amendments, Quaker Life Central Committee will appoint a working group from its membership (co-opting additional Quakers as needed) to explore the proposed major amendments and bring a report to Quaker Life Central Committee.
-Any proposed major amendments to the MoU to be adopted must be agreed by a minute of Quaker Life Central Committee following such a report.
+Any proposed major amendments to the MoU to be adopted must be agreed by a minute of Meeting for Sufferings, following a recommendation in a report from Quaker Life Central Committee.